EBIvariation/eva-sub-cli/docs/validation_overview.md

 - Metadata check to ensure that the metadata fields have been correctly filled in
 - VCF check to ensure that the VCF file follows the VCF format specification
 - Assembly check to ensure that the genome and the VCF match
-- Sample name check to ensure that the samples in the metadata can be associated with the sample in the VCF
+- Sample name check to ensure that the samples in the metadata can be associated with the samples in the VCF

 In the following sections, we will examine each of these checks in detail.